-If nothing happens, reapply power and try to feel the components for excessive heat.
-Be careful as burns may occur if a defective component is found.
-If the cause of failure cannot be found, turn power OFF and call you TI distributor.
-Before calling, please be sure that your power supply, terminal, and all connectors (use a volt-chmmeter) are working properly.
+component is found.
+If the cause of failure cannot be found, turn power OFF and call your TI distributor.
+Before calling, please be sure that your power supply, terminal, and $\underline{\text{all}}$ connectors (use a volt-ohmmeter) are working properly.

-2.7 RAM EXPRESSION
+2.7 RAM EXPANSION

 The user may expand the RAM area by configuring additional expansion memory boards into the system.
 Additional RAM area will provide more user storage area for developing larger POWER BASIC programs.
 This does not require any modification to the POWER BASIC software package or to the TM 990/101M or TM 990/100M microcomputer boards if configured as described in the preceding sections.
-When expanding the RAM area, the top of the expansions RAM must be at location EFFE 16 Recall that the TM 990/302 RAM resides from $EOOO{16}$ to $EFFE{16}$ .
-The expansion RAM must also be contiguous from $EFFE{16}$ down.
+When expanding the RAM area, the top of the expansions RAM must be at location EFFE16.
+Recall that the TM 990/302 RAM resides from E00016 to EFFE16.
+The expansions RAM must also be continguous from EFFE down.
 Table 2-7 shows the expansion memory boards currently available as well as the required switch settings to configure each of them to operate with the POWER BASIC configuration as described in Sections 2.3 through 2.3.5.2.
 Figure 2-10 shows the memory map of the Evaluation BASIC packages on the TM 990/101M and TM 990/100M boards as well as the RAM expansion memory areas.
 Figure 2-11 shows the memory map of Development BASIC.

-2.8 CASSETTE TRANSPORTATION OPERATION
+2.8 CASSETTE TRANSPORATION OPERATION

-POWER BASIC has the ability to "SAVE" and "LOAD" programs from cassette as explained in paragraphs 4.8 and 4.4, respectively.
+POWER BASIC has the capability to "SAVE" and "LOAD" programs from cassette as explained in paragraphs 4.8 and 4.4, respectively.
 Evaluation BASIC will support only the digital cassette transports of the TI 733 ASR terminal.
 The following sections and Figure 2-12 will assist the user in operating the cassette units.
-If more detailed instructions are required, refer to "Model 733 ASR/KSR Operating Instructions", manual number 959227-9701.
+If more detailed instructions are required, refer to "Model 733 ASR/KSR Operating Instructions," manual number 959227-9701.

-Development BASIC can also support audio cassettes if used with the TM 990/302 Software Development Board, for more information than presented here see "TM 990/302 Hardware Reference Manual".
+Development BASIC can also support audio cassettes if used with the TM 990/302 Software Development Board, for more information than presented here see "TM 990/302 Hardware Reference Manual."